 London fire: A visual guide to what happened at Grenfell Tower

-Seventy-nine people are believed to have died after a huge fire engulfed a west London tower block.
+At least 80 people are believed to have died after a huge fire engulfed a west London tower block.

 Here's a visual guide to what happened that night.